 Select Reference Types

-A reference type enables you to map a column in an imported CSV file to a NetSuite field that can have one or more list values, such as a dropdown list or a multi-select.
-You specify reference types on the Import Assistant's Field Mapping page by clicking the edit icon next to a mapped field that is a dropdown list or multi-select.
+A reference type lets you map a column in your CSV to a NetSuite field that has list values, like dropdowns or multi-selects.
+You set reference types on the Field Mapping page by clicking the edit icon next to a mapped dropdown or multi-select field.

 Possible reference types include External ID, Internal ID, Name and Script ID.